niolabs/docs/docs/system-designer/README.md

 ## System Designer Navigation

-The screen of the System Designer in laid out in three columns with the systems column and instances and services list on the left; breadcrumb, contextual toolbar, and canvas in the middle; and the block library on the right.
+The screen of the System Designer is laid out in three columns with the systems column and instances and services list on the left; breadcrumb, contextual toolbar, and canvas in the middle; and the block library on the right.

 ![map of System Designer](/img/system-designer-overview.png)